 Records can be obtained by submitting an HIPAA compliant authorization to release health information.
 For your convenience, you can print off a release of information by clicking on the “Authorization for Release of Protected Health Information” phrase under “Documents” on this page.
 The release should be filled out completely and be legible.
 You must sign and date the release of information.
 You may be asked to submit a copy of a picture ID.
 This can be submitted to the Health Information Management department in person, via fax or via U.S. Mail.
 Record requests must be made by the patient if the patient is 18 years or older.
 A patient’s legal representative may request records if submitted with a copy of legal documents stating they are the legal representative.

 There may be charges to obtain your medical records.
 These charges are assessed in accordance with California Health and Safety Code.
 We can give you an estimate of the charges for obtaining your records once we receive your completed release of information.
-Records can be mailed or picked up in person.
+Records can be mailed, emailed or pickup up in person.